-The Google Pixel 2, and its larger sibling, the Pixel XL 2, is one of the best phones you can purchase right now.
+The Google Pixel 2, or its larger sibling, the Pixel XL 2, is one of the best phones you can purchase right now.
 Available through Verizon and Google, it’s the latest and greatest in Android and features some pretty damn impressive hardware.
 It’s one of our favorite devices ever, even if it’s not exactly the sexiest device on the market.

 One of the things we love about Android is that it offers so much customization.
 The platform continues to get better all the time and the 8.0 Oreo release is as gorgeous as it is practical.
 Spend any time with either phone and you’ll no doubt realize there’s a world of potential at your fingertips.

 Whether this is your first Android phone, first Google handset, or just the most recent in a long history of upgrades, you’ll want to set it up to your liking.
 We’ve gathered up a handful of helpful tricks, tweaks, and tips to ensure you get the most out of the phone.
 Here are ten Pixel 2 settings you should know.

 One of the features that Google was quick to highlight for its 2017 flagship phone, Active Edge, gives users the ability to squeeze the sides of their phone to trigger Google Assistant.
 While we were initially reluctant to buy into the hype, it’s one option we find ourselves using regularly.
 But, that doesn’t mean this is something that everyone loves.
 Here’s how to tailor or disable Active Edge.

 Navigate to SETTINGS > SYSTEM > GESTURES > ACTIVE EDGE.
 From here you can configure the sensitivity of the squeeze gesture.
 Moreover, you can also opt in and out of allowing it to trigger when the screen is off or if you would like for squeezing to silence alarms, timers, and incoming calls.
 And, if you just don’t want to use it at all, simply toggle the first option “Squeeze for your Assistant”.